 A stock purchase agreement is the agreement that two parties (the company or shareholders and buyers) sign when shares of a company are being bought or sold.
-4 min read
+7 min read

 Stock Purchase Agreement: What Is It?

 A stock purchase agreement is separate from an asset purchase agreement.
 Stock purchase agreements merely sell shares of the company to raise money or transfer ownership of shares.
-An asset purchase agreement is finalizes the sale of the company's assets.
+An asset purchase agreement finalizes the sale of the company's assets.
 The stock purchase agreement lists several things:

-Name of company.
+- Name of company

-Par value of shares.
+- Par value of shares

-Number of shares being sold.
+- Number of shares being sold

-When/where transaction takes place.
+- When/where the transaction takes place

-Representations and warranties made by purchaser and seller.
+- Representations and warranties made by purchaser and seller

-Potential employee issues such as bonuses and benefits.
+- Potential employee issues, such as bonuses and benefits

-Indemnification agreement over unforeseen costs.
+- Indemnification agreement over unforeseen costs

 Before an agreement is finalized, a letter of intent (LOI) is created explaining the proposed sale.
 A buyer should have due diligence and ensure the purchase agreement has the same terms as the LOI.